walking in

 Walk the Calderdale Way

-Join us in celebrating Calderdale’s 50th Birthday in 2024, by setting out an epic 5-day hike exploring Calderdale’s hills, moors and valleys.
+Up for a challenge?
+Then why not set out an epic 5-day hike exploring Calderdale’s hills, moors and valleys.
 The Calderdale Way is a 50 mile (80km) walk which encircles Halifax, Hebden Bridge, and Todmorden.
 It follows old packhorse routes, passing through pretty hillside villages and old mill towns, and provides exceptional panoramic views over the Pennines.

 This itinerary breaks down the Calderdale Way into 5 sections, highlighting points of interest along the route, and providing information on where to stay, and places to eat and drink along the way.
 Unlike some long distance walking trails, there is an abundance of facilities along the route, so you won’t be short of places to enjoy a good meal, and rest your head, at the end of a long day!